sefffal/PairPlots.jl/README.md

 This package is built on top of the great packages Plots, GR, RecipesBase, NamedTupleTools, and Tables.
 The overall inspiration and a few peices of code are taken directly from corner.py, whose authors IMO should be cited if you use this pacakge.

 ## TODO:
-- Direct support for MCMCChains
+- Support for colouring individual chains separately when using MCMCChains
 - Supertitle support using a hidden extra plot
 - Smooth edges of the outer contour
 - Denser plot grid